 Build Linear Regression Model

-What to Predict - Numeric column that you want to Predict.
+Target Variable - Numeric column that you want to Predict.

 - P Value Threshold to be Significant - P value must be smaller than this value for coefficients to be considered statistically significant.